Retail Site Selection

 What if anchor tenants in a mall change?

 Anchor churn can dramatically impact performance.
 POI overlays show current anchors and competitive shifts, enabling proactive risk management.
+Create a regional 'retail site map' with locations of your existing sites, competitor and ally sites; as competitors or allies update, reconsider your retail site positioning to best maximize competitive advantages.

 How does omnichannel retailing affect site selection?

-Sites must now support buy-online-pickup-in-store (BOPIS) and last-mile delivery.
+Most retail sites must now support buy-online-pickup-in-store (BOPIS) and last-mile delivery.
 Demographic and POI data provide insight into whether trade areas align with these needs.

 How do seasonal patterns affect site choice?